G2L:From Giga-Scale to Cancer-Specific Large-Scale Pathology Foundation Models via Knowledge Distillation: Experiments

 \subsection{Downstream Task Benchmark}

-Since we aimed to evaluate the performance of FMs as a general feature extractor without fine-tuning, we have adopted the non-training benchmark method as similar to \cite{squeezing}.
-Concretely, we extracted 50-dimensional image feature vectors using principal component analysis and measured the performance based on the majority vote of the labels (e.g., tumor-infiltrated or not) of the features of k-nearest neighbors (k = 15).
-For each downstream benchmark, a 10-fold cross-validation was performed, with training and testing data split at an 8:2 ratio.
-Here, the training data were not used to fine-tune or train the FMs but only to set the labels of neighbors.
+To evaluate the performance of FMs as a general feature extractor without fine-tuning, we first adopted the non-training benchmark method similar to \cite{squeezing}.
+Concretely, we extracted 50-dimensional image feature vectors using principal component analysis and measured the performance based on the majority vote of the labels (e.g., tumor-infiltrated or not) of the features of k-nearest neighbors ($k$ = 15).
+For each downstream benchmark, a 10-fold cross-validation was performed.
+Here, the training data were not used to fine-tune the FMs but only to assign neighbor labels, thereby enabling a purely non-learnable evaluation of embedding quality.

+To complement the non-parametric evaluation, we also performed a linear probing (LP) benchmark \cite{TITAN, SiMLP}, assessing the adaptability of the extracted representations of FMs for lightweight supervision.
+We trained a linear classifier on top of the frozen FM features using a 6:2:2 data split (train:validation:test).
+While the non-training method evaluates the intrinsic discriminative structure of features, this LP analysis verifies whether representations effectively support downstream tasks with minimal supervision.

-For patch-level downstream benchmarks, each patch was fed into the FMs to extract image features, and the performance was measured accordingly.
-For slide-level and region-of-interest(ROI)-level downstream tasks, non-overlapping patches from each slide or ROI were fed into the FMs to extract a set of features, which were then mean-pooled to generate an aggregated slide-level or ROI-level representation for evaluation.
-All downstream benchmarks were either binary or multi-label classification tasks, and performance was measured using accuracy.
+For patch-level downstream benchmarks (e.g., TILS dataset below), each patch was fed into the FMs to extract image features, and the performance was measured accordingly.
+For slide-level and region-of-interest(ROI)-level downstream tasks (e.g., TP53 dataset below), non-overlapping patches from each slide or ROI were fed into the FMs to extract a set of features, which were then mean-pooled to generate an aggregated slide-level or ROI-level representation.

+All downstream benchmarks were either binary or multi-label classification tasks.
+In the non-training evaluation, we reported performance using accuracy.
+In the linear-probing benchmarks, we measured AUCs for binary tasks and one-vs-rest macro AUCs for multi-label classification.

-For comparison, we have benchmarked not only the original teacher (H-optimus-0 \cite{optimus}) and student (Hibou-L \cite{hibou}) models but also other FMs with large- and huge-scales, including UNI (ViT-L with 307M parameters), UNI-v2 (ViT-H with 632M parameters) \cite{uni}, and Virchow (ViT-H with 632M parameters) \cite{virchow}.
+For comparison, we have benchmarked not only the original teacher (H-optimus-0 ~\cite{optimus}) and student (Hibou-L ~\cite{hibou}) models but also other FMs with large- and huge-scales, including UNI (ViT-L with 307M parameters), UNI-v2 (ViT-H with 632M parameters) ~\cite{uni}, and Virchow (ViT-H with 632M parameters) ~\cite{virchow}.